Athol, Idaho: Description

-Athol is notable for being the location of Silverwood theme park.
-Several miles east of town is historic Farragut State Park, located at the southern end of Lake Pend Oreille.
-Once completed, the planned Dollar General location will be the chain's first storefront in the state of Idaho.
+Athol contains the Silverwood Theme Park.
+Several miles east of the city is the historic Farragut State Park, located at the southern end of Lake Pend Oreille.
+In March 2022, Dollar General opened its first storefront in the state of Idaho in Athol.

 History

-A post office called Athol has been in operation since 1895.
+A post office called the Athol Post Office has been in operation since 1895.
 The city may be named after the Duke of Atholl.